mantidproject/mantid/Code/Mantid/docs/source/concepts/MDNorm.rst

     \frac{d\sigma}{d\Omega}=\frac{\sum_i N_i}{\sum_i \Phi_i \times d\Omega_i}

-The summation index :math:`i` represents every detector and sample orientation or repeated measurement that contribute to the scatering in the desired region of the reciprocal space.
+The summation index :math:`i` represents every detector and sample orientation or repeated measurement that contribute to the scattering in the desired region of the reciprocal space.
 In a similar fashion, for inelastic scattering, the double differential cross section must be written as: